UPDATE – Good news, Shadow is flying to America on the 17th May to get his happy ending.

 - Vaccinated: Yes

 - Spayed/neutered: Yes

-- Good with other cats: Yes – but not older cats who want to chill, would need to be tested with a friendly playful younger cat.
+- Good with other cats: Not older cats who want to chill, would need to be tested with a friendly playful younger cat.

 - Good with dogs: Unknown

 - Good with children: Yes – preferably older children.
 Due to his old leg injury, wouldn’t want the risk of him being dropped or pulled around too much.

 His portrait will go to his new family as a thank you from me for giving him a good home.
 Big thank you also to Cat Rangers who agreed to take him under their wing.

 In Qatar, we have a lot of sad animal cases, if you follow some of the rescue groups you would pull your hair out and not know where to start!
 Personally, I try to stick to TNR (Trap Neuter Return) as that is about prevention but of course, working on the streets means you come across cases who need help and numerous dumped pets.
 This latest case though I didn’t find on the streets but saw on a popular Qatar facebook page…should never look at them!

 Zima was abandoned by her owner, the owner moved away leaving Zima behind at the house where she had been living.
 The people who were sharing the property didn’t want a cat and they certainly didn’t want a cat who then gave birth to three kittens!
 They put an advert on a Facebook site offering the kittens for free – literally just go and pick one up, as if they were toys!
 The kittens were only about a 1 week old and still feeding from mum; as these are cute Persian kittens plus offered for free, loads of people responded saying they wanted a kitten and would go and get one.
 I read the post with horror seeing the photographs showing newly born kittens and quickly responded saying the kittens were far too young to give away, the person replied saying they were giving them away because they couldn’t afford to feed them, at which point I offered to bring them food but please not to give the kittens away.